 We understand that not all parents can pick their children up at the close of school for various reasons.
 St. Paul’s offers an extended care option for a fee to watch children up to 5:30 pm on school days.
 If children are not picked up within a window of time after school is over, they are automatically placed in extended care.Contact

-The application process for the Choice program begins February 1, 2019.
+The application process for the Choice program begins February 1, 2022 and closes April 21, 2022.
 Please visit dpi.wi.gov/choice to apply for choice or for more information.
 Parents or guardians enrolling students for the Choice program should direct any questions to Mr. Marohn.Contact

 The purpose of the Parents, Teachers and Friends (PTF) group is to promote interest in, and lend aid to, St. Paul’s Christian Day School.
 Informal meetings are held at least once each quarter.
 See the school calendar for the dates of these meetings.
 These meetings provide opportunities for the members to become better informed on matters pertaining to school activities and policies, and to express their views.Minutes & Agenda Contact

 Contact St. Paul’s SchoolContact